niartenyaw/Prana/README.md

 </form>
 ```

-Duck-typing functions in the containers (`postComp`, `patchComp`) and conditionals handle the differences in `type`s and actions to be taken.
+Duck-typed functions from the containers (`postComp`, `patchComp`) and conditionals handle the differences in `type`s and actions to be taken.

 ```javascript
 handleOnBlur() {